 As with other vaginal infections, the primary goal in treating bacterial vaginosis (BV) is to relieve signs and symptoms of infection.
 All women with symptoms should be treated.

 BV is treated with antibiotics.
 The most common therapies are metronidazole (Flagyl), and clindamycin (Cleocin).
-Both metronidazole and clindamycin are available by prescription in oral (pill) form, and metronidazole is available in a gel (MetroGel-Vaginal), and clindamycin is available in a cream (Clindesse) that you insert into the vagina.
+Both metronidazole and clindamycin are available by prescription in oral (pill) form, and metronidazole is available in a gel (MetroGel-Vaginal), and clindamycin is available in a cream (such as Clindesse) that you insert into the vagina.
 Generic versions of these antibiotics also are available and effective.

 Don't drink any alcohol while using metronidazole (either oral or vaginal) because it may make you nauseous and/or lead to severe vomiting.
 Also, if you're using intravaginal forms of clindamycin, the oil-based medication may weaken latex condoms or diaphragms.
-Clindamycin may also cause colitis, a potentially life-threatening infection of the colon.
+Topical clindamycin may rarely cause colitis, a potentially life-threatening infection of the colon.

 Talk to your health care professional about this risk and be sure to alert him or her if you experience severe diarrhea, stomach cramping or blood in your stool while taking clindamycin or within a few weeks of stopping it.
 Over-the-counter treatments available for some vaginal infections (Candidiasis, or "yeast" infections) are NOT effective for BV.

 While you're being treated for BV, you may be advised not to have sex; if you do have sex, your partner should wear condoms.
 Treating your male partner isn't necessary, however, since studies find it doesn't help prevent another infection.
 Female partners may need treatment, however.

 Treatment is more complicated for pregnant women.
 If you've previously delivered a premature infant, you may be tested for BV during your first prenatal visit.
 If you have the infection, you should be treated promptly.